-The asian southwest monsoon over India and SE-asia is among the most impressive weather systems on earth.
-The summer monsoon brings 80% of the subcontinents rainfall and its arrival is of critical importance to over a billion people.
-The neighbouring countries India and Myanmar are similarly affected by the rains; and their mountain ranges play a critical role in the huge amounts of rain the two countries recieve.
+The Southwest monsoon over India and Southeast Asia is among the most impressive weather systems on earth.
+The summer monsoon brings 80% of the subcontinents' rainfall and its arrival is of critical importance to over a billion people.
+India and Myanmar are similarly affected by the monsoon rains; and both countries receive huge amounts of rain.

 When is the best time to visit Myanmar?

 Winter - November to February.